Butter Shoyu Gohan: Simple but Addicting Rice Bowl Dish

 The name of the Furikake rice seasoning I came across is “Butter Shoyu Furikake (バター醤油ふりかけ)” which I actually bought and enjoyed with rice today.

 This was the first time I tried the Butter Shoyu Furikake from Nichifuri.
 But the granules were super tasty with a mild soy sauce butter flavor and went perfectly with a bowl of white rice.

 By the way, the condiment I sampled this time is what recreates the taste of a rice bowl dish that’s been a long-time favorite in Japan called “Butter Shoyu Gohan (バター醤油ご飯)”.

 Butter Shoyu Gohan (バター醤油ご飯)

-Butter Shoyu Gohan is a simple bowl of rice topped with a pat of butter and drizzled with a little soy sauce, but the rice bowl dish is addictive and loved by many people in Japan.
-Just with rice, butter, and soy sauce, you can enjoy the butter Shoyu rice anywhere, so why not give it a try once?
+Butter Shoyu Gohan is a simple bowl of rice topped with a pat of butter and drizzled with a bit of soy sauce.
+But the seasoned rice is addictive and is loved by many people in Japan.

 Preparation (Basic Recipe)

 The preparation or basic recipe for Butter Shoyu Gohan is very straightforward, as you can easily guess.

 First, put a teaspoon to a tablespoon of butter (unsalted butter if possible) on a warm bowl of plain rice, and then drizzle a little soy sauce.
 That’s it!